deibit/cansina/README.md

 ## Speed

 Wanna make Cansina run faster?
+Grab my cup of coffee.

-Cansina downloads page content for inspection (Yep, Cansina does not racing for speed).
+Cansina downloads page content for inspection by default (Yep, Cansina does not racing for speed). but you can disable GET requests and make them HEAD (no body page download).
+Also, do no print the fancy terminal interface (you will lost some hackish points).

 - Put **-H** to make requests lighter
 - Put **--no-progress** to print no fancy information in the screen